Sneak Peek: Fair Play

 On this patriotic defense, he assisted her across the busy dock to where Muncey stood with the loaded cart, and Eliza made the introductions.
 Then, with the facility of a man secure in his own capability, Mr. Findlay took matters into his own hands, signaling to the porter and leading the whole party off the dock to where a traveling carriage waited.
 He handed the ladies inside before stepping back to make arrangements with the porter for the transfer of the trunks to the carriage, then climbed in beside them.

-Looking on his companions in a fatherly, if somewhat condescending way, he said, “You still intend to live at Penhurst Lodge with your brother rather than stay with your former governess?”
+Looking on his companions in a fatherly, if somewhat condescending way, he said, “You are still determined to live at Penhurst Lodge with your brother rather than stay here in Bristol with your former governess?”

 Muncey made a strangled noise and Eliza quickly answered, “Yes, sir.
 Miss Tibble is expecting us only for the night.”

-“Very good,” he said with a sigh.
+“Very good,” he said, though his mouth pinched in disapprobation.
 “I have a room at the White Hart, which is not far from her home.”

 The carriage jolted to a start, and after some minutes, Mr. Findlay cleared his throat.
 “I shall be obliged to collect you rather early in the morning, I’m afraid.
 It is over a hundred miles to London, and we must be on our way betimes.”